NtedBitch/bail/README.md

 ## Technical Notes

-- Support custom pairing code
+- Supports custom pairing codes that are stable and secure
-- Fixed pairing issues and more stable
+- Fixes previous issues related to pairing and authentication
-- Fixed sendHtml to be more stable
-- Improve rich messages
+- Features interactive messages and action buttons for dynamic menu creation
+- Automatic and efficient session management for long-term stability
+- Compatible with the latest multi-device features from WhatsApp
+- Easy to integrate and customize based on your needs
+- Perfect for developing bots, customer service automation, and other communication applications
 - Has 1 newsletter follow, only the owner WhatsApp channel: [WhatsApp Channel](https://whatsapp.com/channel/0029Vb6rhzWDeON0EkFJ4G2H)

 ---